Check out my custom vibration dampener

 Wrapping Up

-Nowadays, more lightweight tennis shoes deliver better overall performance than ever with technological improvements.
+Nowadays, more lightweight shoe models deliver better overall performance than ever with technological improvements.

 Although you’ll be making concessions in the durability and stability of your shoes in some instances, it’s a reasonable tradeoff that many players are willing to make for the extra speed they get around the court.